POSTAGE SPECIAL: Pay $8.00 postage for first item ordered. Free postage on all your

 - Allows use of both hands

-- Lighted or unlighted magnifier.
+- Lighted or unlighted magnifier

 Field Of View: The size of the area being magnified when viewing

-Diopter: Diopter is a measurement that is used to
+Diopter: Diopter is a measurement that is used to calculate

 Power: Power is how large an object or print increases as you look through a lens.
 Magnifying power is expressed as "X"

 Focal Length: Measurement from the center of the lens to

 to the object and be in focus.

 Visual impairment (or vision impairment) is a decreased ability

 magnifiers can be of help.

 Rules Of Magnification.

 the object being viewed and the smaller the field of view.

-a lens increases the diameter of the lens
+- As the power of a magnifier lens increases the diameter of the lens

 is a term used to determine the power(magnification}of a lens.
 The terms are sometimes confused.